EllisBale/MindFlip/README.md

 <details>

-<summary> Unmuting the button won't work when tabbed out and in again </summary>
+<summary> Unmuting the button won't work when tabbed out and in again. </summary>
 <br>

 I noticed there was a bug with my mute button when I tabbed out and in again.
 This bug would only occur when I had the background music on mute to begin then tabbing out and in again to try to unmute it.
 I fixed this by adding a extra if statement to my mute button function.